-As an employer it’s not only your responsibility to support the mental health of your staff, but it’s also becoming increasingly expected by workers.
+As an employer it’s not only your responsibility to support the mental health at work of your staff, but it’s also becoming increasingly expected by workers.
 This has been made even more crucial by the pandemic, with employees finding themselves removed from the workplace and their colleagues, often alone and in an alien work environment.
 Here, we look at 7 ways you can support the mental wellbeing of your team in this situation, to the benefit of both your people and your organization.

 1. Provide a sense of security, and offer to help with any logistics

-For example how will staff get their corporate email?
+For example, how will staff get their corporate email?
 What are the hours they can contact you for urgent queries?
 Where should work be done in accordance with company policies or requirements?

 2. Be mindful of how you communicate